bdfrost/academic-kickstart/content/authors/bfrost/_index.md

 ---

 Certified Google Cloud Architect and Amazon Solutions Architect providing quality technical leadership and development of fast, efficient, and highly-available systems and operations.
 Excellent communicator who values the contributions of others and the merit that they bring.

+I have been active in technology for more than 20 years and have learned that leadership isn't what I initially thought.
+It isn't making demands rather it is as Ken Kesey once said, "You don’t lead by pointing and telling people some place to go.
+You lead by going to that place and making a case."

+As a technology leader I am constantly learning how best to empower others while staying active in the latest trends in technology.